You will need

 On the day

-- Everyone should welcome the decision makers and help them to feel comfortable.
+- The person leading the session should start the meeting and welcome everyone.
+Ask the group to welcome the decision makers and help them to feel comfortable.

 - Everyone should play their part in introducing the topic.